SecJS/Database/README.md

   tableBuilder.integer('quantity').nullable().defaultTo(0)
 })

-// Mongoose driver all has a TableBuilder to create collections,
+// Mongoose driver has a TableBuilder to create collections,
 // but it does not have all the methods from Knex table builder.

 // Changing the connection to mongo database